SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 | `failed`     | Setting the value failed |
 | `unknown`    | Currently it's unknown whether setting the value was successful or not |

-If state is `failed` or `unknown` an additional `reason` field MAY bet set with additional info.
+If state is `failed` or `unknown` an additional `reason` field MAY bet set with more detailed info (error code, etc).

 #### Response
-The response of a get command should return the command name and the current value:
+The response of a get command MUST return the command name and the current value.
+If there are multiple values they MUST be separated by a comma.

 Example:
 ```